noodlefrenzy/node-sbus-amqp10/README.md

 Adapter Details
 ===============

-`node-sbus` relies on five simple methods to provide AMQP support - two for service bus, two for event hub, one for teardown:
+`sbus` relies on five simple methods to provide AMQP support - two for service bus, two for event hub, one for teardown:

 * `send(uri, payload, cb)`
   * The URI should be the full AMQPS address you want to deliver to with included SAS name and key,